A first-choice barrister. She is extremely conscientious and thorough. Excellent on trafficking cases, she is very approachable and responsive.

 Lucy was called to the bar in 2011 and was shortlisted for a Legal Aid Lawyer of the Year award in 2014.
-Before coming to the bar, Lucy worked in the fields of human rights and refugees for over a decade.
-Most recently she worked at Human Rights Watch, during which time she opened and managed the first Jerusalem field office and researched and authored full length human rights reports.
+Before coming to the bar, Lucy worked in the fields of international human rights and refugees for over a decade.
+Most recently she worked at Human Rights Watch, during which time she opened and managed the first Jerusalem field office.
 She has also worked as a freelance consultant for international aid agencies and holds a masters degree in Human Rights from Columbia University in New York.
-Lucy regularly undertakes pro bono work with Bail for Immigration Detainees and in other circumstances where clients are not able to afford representation.
-Lucy has spent considerable time in the past year volunteering as a legal advisor in refugee camps in Greece during the Mediterranean refugee crisis.
+Lucy is a lifelong campaigner for racial and migrant justice and is a founding member of GCN’s internal Equality and Diversity Committee.

 Lucy is an experienced public law practitioner with particular familiarity of immigration, asylum, trafficking and unlawful detention judicial reviews.
 She is available for drafting advices and grounds of judicial review and appearing at oral permission and full substantive hearings.
 Lucy has experience of applying for interim relief including urgent injunctions.